Medical Report Requirements

 MIT Student Health Plan

 The MIT Student Health Plan consists of two complementary parts, the MIT Student Medical Plan and the MIT Student Extended Insurance Plan.

-Special students taking two or more subjects but registered at MIT less than 75% of the full-time academic requirement are eligible to purchase the MIT Student Extended Insurance Plan but are not enrolled automatically.
+Special students taking two or more subjects but registered at MIT for less than 75 percent of the full-time academic requirement are eligible to purchase the MIT Student Extended Insurance Plan but are not enrolled automatically.

 Students can enroll their spouses or partners and children in the MIT Student Medical Plan to give them access to healthcare services at MIT Medical.
 To enroll their families, students must complete the MIT Student Health Plan enrollment form during the enrollment period and pay the required premium amount.
 Spouses/partners and dependent children are not enrolled automatically.